Delivery service Lazy Az, founded by then-17-year-old, in liquidation

 The company had close to 10,000 users and 50 delivery drivers in September last year, Taore said.

 Lazy Az operated through an app where users select an item such as food or flowers to be purchased and delivered on their behalf.
-It had partnerships with more than 150 brands including Sal's Pizza, Habitual Fix, KFC and Pita Pit.
+It had delivery partnerships with more than 150 brands including Sal's Pizza, Habitual Fix and Pita Pit.

 Taore started the business with $1000 savings and a $750 "investment" from his parents.
 In 2016, Lazy Az successfully crowdfunded $240,000 in equity to develop its app and website.